satishgummadelli/camel-test/README.md

 #####Notes
-I have tested the application using the lated activemq-core jar file and did it using old 5.4.3
+I have tested the application using the latest activemq-core jar file and did it using old 5.4.3

 #####Running